django-cms/djangocms-frontend/docs/source/reference.rst

 ``sync_permissions users`` or ``sync_permissions groups``
     Django allows to set permissions for each user and group on a per plugin level.
-This might become somewhat tedious which is why this command will snyc permissions.
+This might become somewhat tedious which is why this command will sync permissions.
 For each user or group it will copy the permissions of ``djangocms_frontend.models.FrontendUIItem`` to all installed
     djangocms-frontend plugins.
 If you need to change permissions for all plugins this requires you only to change them for ``FrontendUIItem`` and